System of Beliefs

-These Values, Beliefs, and Preferences aren’t hardwired into our DNA or biology but opinions based on the conclusions we made about life as we experienced it.
+Values, Beliefs, and Preferences aren’t hardwired into our DNA.
+They are opinions based on the conclusions we make about life as we experience it.
 Certainly, the environment we grew up in plays a major role in the experiences we have and the conclusions we draw.
 Nevertheless, our entire SOB is made up of personal opinions.
-And based on these opinions, we behave.
+These “opinions” influence how we behave.

-Now that we have this foundation, we’ll next talk about beliefs and anxiety disorder - and how beliefs drive anxious behavior.
+Now that we have this foundation, next we talk about beliefs and anxiety disorder - and how beliefs drive anxious behavior.

-Recovery Support members can read Chapter 5 for more in depth information about our System of Beliefs and how they influence our behaviors.
+Recovery Support members can read Chapter 5 for more in-depth information about our System of Beliefs and how they influence behavior.